BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 #### How to install the Pak main file

-When you have downloaded both Trips' Old Shader Pack and the main pak file from Unique Tav, you will need to import them into BG3MM/vortex.
+When you have downloaded both Trips' Old Shader Pack and the main pak file from Unique Tav, you will need to import the pak main file and Trips' Old Shaderpack into BG3MM/vortex.
 If in BG3MM, remember to put the mod into the active side and "save/export order".
 If you do not know how to install a pak file, follow the guide on [How-to-Install-Pak-Files](/Tutorials/Mod-Use/How-to-Install-Pak-Files)